abajwa-hw/security-workshops/Setup-ranger-22.md

 su hdfs -c "hdfs dfs -chmod 700 /rangerdemo"
 ```

 - Notice the HDFS agent should show up in Ranger UI under Audit > Agents.
-Also notice that under Audit > Big Data tab you can see audit trail of what user accessed HDFS at what time with what result
+Also notice that under Audit > Access tab you can see audit trail of what user accessed HDFS at what time with what result
 ![Image](../master/screenshots/ranger-hdfs-agent.png?raw=true)

 ##### HDFS Audit Exercises in Ranger: